srinivasmohan/onepower_aws/README.md

 AWS Credentials
 ===============

-In order to manage/provision AWS , auth credentials are needed (access key id and access key secret).
-You could either bake in the keys into each cookbook (pain) or else put them in a data bag (preferably encrypted; although this example shows an unencrypted one) and source it in the recipe.
+In order to manage AWS components, authentication credentials need to be available to the node.
+There are a number of ways to handle this, such as node attributes or roles.
+We recommend storing these in a databag (Chef 0.8+), and loading them in the recipe where the resources are needed.

 DataBag recommendation: